Skip to main contentSkip to navigation

 2. Write-blocked forensic imaging: Each surviving member is connected through a hardware write-blocker and imaged with PC-3000 Portable III or DeepSpar Disk Imager.
 Drives with weak heads or bad sectors get conservative retry profiles.
 Helium-sealed enterprise drives needing head swaps are opened on our 0.02 micron ULPA-filtered clean bench.

 3. RAID metadata capture: For mdadm arrays, we read superblocks with mdadm --examine to determine metadata version, chunk size, layout, and member role.
-For hardware RAID, we parse Dell PERC/LSI DDF structures, HP Smart Array GPT Partition 9, or Adaptec sector-zero metadata from the cloned images.
+For hardware RAID, we parse Dell PERC/LSI DDF structures, the HP Smart Array RAID Information Sector at the start of the drive, or Adaptec reserved-region metadata from the cloned images.

 4. Offline virtual reconstruction: We assemble the RAID 5 array from cloned images using virtual software reconstruction.
 Parity is validated across all members before any filesystem access.
 If a member is partially unreadable, we use the parity blocks from the remaining members to reconstruct the missing stripes.